SpecGhost/Personal-Website/README.md

 # bootstrap-website
-This website was made with bootstrap, no sass included I'm afraid.
+This website was made with bootstrap, no sass and javascript included I'm afraid.
+Makes us of only html and css